 Connecting Cintiq Pro To Your Computer Using USB-C

 In case you plan to use the USB C port with alternate display mode (not all USB-C ports support it).
 Many PCI USB-C cards don’t provide ports that support that mode, so be careful when you are shopping for ones.
 However, the USB-C ports that comes with your motherboard tend to support it (still, some motherboards have USB-C port that doesn’t offer the alternate mode).

-This is the trickiest case to deal with, and it is pretty much advisable to go the other routes, since it may not work.
-Unless your computer, and particularly laptop, only has HDMI port.
+This is the trickiest case to deal with, and it is pretty much advisable to go the other routes, if possible.
+So do it only if your computer, and particularly laptop, only has HDMI port.